mariasarafi/head-md-oracle-of-suits/README.md

 # Oracle of Suits
-This is the Oracle of Suits Project!!! test
+This is the Oracle of Suits Project.